 Wrote to the Minister for Health and Ageing, Tony Abbott in July 2006.

-- Invited renowned economist, James Love to give the 2006 Ruby Hutchinson Memorial Address on the topic of ‘Patent or Perish: how to stimulate drug innovation without blowing the health budget’.
+- Invited renowned economist, James Love to give the 2006 Ruby Hutchison Memorial Address on the topic of ‘Patent or Perish: how to stimulate drug innovation without blowing the health budget’.

 - Facilitated a workshop about increasing innovation in the pharmaceutical industry and thereby improving access to affordable essential drugs.